DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 Urgency is the big factor here.
-An out-of-hours or same-day private slot costs more than a routine daytime appointment, because the practice is fitting you in fast.
-The tooth itself matters just as much: a loose front tooth lifts out easily, while a molar with curved roots or one that snaps at the gum needs a surgical approach, more time and sometimes stitches.
-Whether you are seen on the NHS or privately makes a clear difference, and any x-rays, sedation or antibiotics for a bad infection add to the bill.
-Your location plays a part too, with urgent care in some cities priced above smaller towns.
+An out-of-hours or same-day private slot costs more than a routine daytime appointment, because the practice is fitting you in fast and often paying staff more to be there.
+The tooth itself matters just as much: a loose front tooth lifts out easily, while a molar with curved roots or one that snaps at the gum needs a surgical approach, more time in the chair and sometimes stitches afterwards.
+Whether you are seen on the NHS or privately makes a clear difference, since the NHS urgent charge is fixed regardless of which tooth is involved while a private fee reflects the individual case.
+Ownership of the practice plays into this too: a small independent practice sets its own emergency rates, while a larger corporate chain tends to apply a standard price list across all its sites, so what you pay can depend as much on who runs the practice as on where it is.
+Any x-rays, sedation or antibiotics for a bad infection add to the bill on top of the extraction fee.
+Your location plays a part too, with urgent care in some cities priced above smaller towns, reflecting local rents and staff costs as much as anything about the tooth.

 How to pay less

-- Call NHS 111 for urgent dental help, as an NHS urgent appointment at £27.90 is far cheaper than a private emergency slot.
+- Call NHS 111 for urgent dental help first.
+An NHS urgent appointment at £27.90 is far cheaper than a private emergency slot and covers the same extraction.

-- Try to be seen in normal hours rather than late at night, since out-of-hours fees are higher.
+- Try to be seen in normal hours rather than late at night or at the weekend, since out-of-hours fees are higher across the board.

-- Do not ignore early toothache, because a tooth treated in time may be saved rather than pulled in a crisis.
+- Do not ignore early toothache.
+A tooth treated in time may be saved rather than pulled in a crisis, and a planned extraction is cheaper than an emergency one.

-- Compare the real prices below so you know a fair emergency rate before you agree to treatment.
+- Compare the real prices below so you have a sense of a fair emergency rate before you sit in the chair, not after.

 Common questions